 ONLINE DISCUSSIONS

-Vortex has partnered with the Climbing Business Journal to create and publish educational content for routesetters
+Vortex has partnered with the Climbing Business Journal to create and publish educational content for routesetters & managers

 Take a look….

-We’re talking with Chris Danielson to hear how things were “back in my day…” compared to the career progression that current or future generations of routesetters have come to expect.
+This month, we’re talking with Chris Danielson to hear how things were “back in my day…” compared to the career progression that current or future generations of routesetters have come to expect.

-But…there are productive ways to talk about grades, both within your routesetting teams and with your community at large.
+There are productive ways to talk about grades, both within your routesetting teams and with your community at large.
 Join us as we chat with Flannery Shay-Nemirow and Tonde Katiyo about how best to approach this juggernaut of a topic in a way that sets us up for success rather than strife.

-We’re talking with Kenny Benson and Morgan Young about what it means to be a professional routesetter, and how we can keep moving forward.
+This month we’re talking with Kenny Benson and Morgan Young about what it means to be a professional routesetter, and how we can keep moving forward.

 Join us as we talk with Jess West and Rocco Bocchicchio about common hurdles preventing career routesetters from pursuing their own climbing goals, as well as ways for both individual routesetters and the industry at large to move past those hurdles.

-How does routesetting for events differ from everyday commercial setting?
-How do events affect gym rotation and logistics?
-Every gym and event is different and will require something unique.
 No matter what your event is, we have some take-home information to help.
 Join us to discuss how to approach event routesetting from an organizational standpoint.

-With the climbing industry continuing to expand, it’s increasingly important to design a routesetting program that meets your gym’s unique needs and keeps you competitive.
+With the climbing industry continuing to expand, it's increasingly important to design a routesetting program that meets your gym's unique needs and keeps you competitive.
 We will discuss ways to attract and retain talent while being mindful of budgets, as well as structuring a program in a way that reflects the priorities of your community and brand.
+Bring your questions and perspective, as this will be a discussion-filled webinar.